-Our strategy is to work closely with service-providing members to expand farmer electronic data recording through the introduction of new recording systems and increased usage of electronic systems at farm level.
-Results for 2017 again show growth in ICBF website usage.
-The bull search on the ICBF website was used for over 3 million searches in 2017, a 15% increase on the 2016 figures.
+Our strategy is to work closely with service-providing members to expand farmer electronic data recording through the introduction of new recording systems and the integration of data from electronic systems at farm level to the ICBF database.
+Results for 2018 again show growth in ICBF website usage.
+The bull search on the ICBF website was used for over 4 million searches in 2018, a 20% increase on the 2017 figures.
 The development of our website (pc and mobile versions) and Apps to collect data directly from farms, when coupled with the wide range of links to DAFM, and other systems, provides great potential to reduce the cost of animal events recording and processing, while, at the same time, reducing error levels and providing farmers with a more responsive information service.